stevebus/unrealdemo/README.md

-# Epic Unreal Engine and Azure Digital Twins integration demo
+# Unreal Engine and Azure Digital Twins integration demo

 TODO:  hyperlinks, etc

-The purpose of this sample is to demonstrate how to integrate [Azure Digital Twins (ADT)] with the [Epic Unreal Engine] via the [Unreal ADT Plug-in].
+ The ADT Link plugin and this sample content was developed by WSP in collaboration with Microsoft and Epic Games in order to demonstrate how to integrate [Azure Digital Twins (ADT)](https://docs.microsoft.com/en-us/azure/digital-twins/overview) with the [Unreal Engine](https://www.unrealengine.com/).
 This sample shows you the "backstage" of the downloadable and playable demo hosted [here].
 If you just want to see a playable sample of the integration, feel free to walk through that demo.
-If you want to know how it works, read on.
+If you want to know how it works and recreate it, read on.

-In this sample, you will walk through the process of:
+In this sample, you will:

-* importing a building model into the Unreal Engine,
+* establish a building model in Unreal Engine,
-* use the Unreal ADT plug-in to model sensors of various types in the building
+* use the ADT Link plugin to model sensors of various types in the building
 * push those sensors and their hierarchy in the building to an ADT model and twin graph
 * hook up simulated versions of those sensors to the Azure IoT Hub and use that data to update the twins with the latest readings
 * tour the building virtually and see the sensor data changing in real time

-A high level architecture of the sample is shown below
+A high level architecture of the sample is shown below.

 ![high level architecture](media/solution-architecture.jpg)

+## Important Limitations

+The ADT Link plugin and the example content used here are under active development, and access is granted with the understanding that this is a Beta software.

+### What It Does

+This documentation will get you set up with an example scene of a WSP office building digital twin, with pre-determined sensors and settings.

+### What It Does Not Do

+This documentation will not show you how to configure bespoke sensors and settings for your own digital twin.
+The backbone is there, but this workflow is not polished yet.
+If attempting this, support may be limited.

 ## Prerequsites

 To start the process of deploying the demo, you must first work through a few pre-requisites.

-### Unreal prerequisites

 ### Azure Resources and simulated IoT devices